thre3eye/data-ape/README.md

    - Deal with non-primitive and nested data columns
    - Create dockerfile for build
    - Persist and GUI-edit configuration
+   - Multi-user support.
+For now the server only maintains one share DB connection for all connected browsers (A security concern if unauthorized users have access to the network.
+This needs to be addressed, but has low priority for our current use case as dev-db UI)

 ### Tips
    - To easily define order/hide/view columns in the config file, first arrange the view in the GUI, then export to CSV and copy the headers into the config columns.